domenikslotta/python-notebooks/README.md

 # python-notebooks
 A collection of notebooks that I created as part of my work as SHK at the University of Paderborn.
+The code is commented in english while explanations in the markdowns are in German.
+Links to original (english) papers and other sources are also provided in the markdowns.

 ## How to use these notebooks